 For a long time it was conventional wisdom that the earth was flat.
 It was also accepted that we were put on earth by God.
-Along came this old chap and shook things up a little with one theory - the theory of evolution.
+Along came this old chap and shook things up with one theory - The Theory of Evolution.

 Charles Darwin's theory, was that all species came from simple forms of life.
-Through natural selection and billions of years, simple organisms evolved into complex organisms like us.
-Thanks to the guys at Evoboek we can see what that looks like in one minute:
+Through natural selection and billions of years, simple organisms evolved into complex organisms like you and me.
+Thanks to the guys at Evoboek, we can see what that looks like in just one minute:

 Individual species developed characteristics which gave them an advantage in specific environments.
 This advantage meant they were more likely to survive and reproduce.
 Successfully passing on their genes.

 As homo sapiens we are thought to be the only species aware of our own destiny.
 Knowing that one day we will die gives us a sense of urgency to create in the world.
 We are a very young species in the grand history of our planet and our rise to glory has been swift.
 To give you an idea of how young we are, try the following: